solo-fsw/eprime_package_markers/Samples/README.md

 ![SampleTaskStruct](https://github.com/solo-fsw/eprime_package_markers/assets/56065641/d2a8fc5b-14ca-4509-b688-06bf612d3738)

+## Markers Sample Task No PackageCall Objects
+The Markers_Sample_Task_No_PackageCall_Objects is identical to the Markers_Sample_Task, but instead of packagecall objects, it has inline scripts in which the packagecalls are done.
+It serves as an example of how to use the package with inlines only.
+For all information regarding this sample task, see the Markers_Sample_Task info above.

 ## Markers Flanker Task
 The Markers_Flanker_Task demonstrates how the markers package can be used in a simple Flanker task and points out some considerations when sending markers.